Filtering

 Array comparison

-The following two comparison operators are available on non-array fields, and accept an array argument:
+The following operator is available on non-array fields, and accepts an array argument:

 • _IN

-Conversely, the following operators are available on array fields, and accept a single argument:
+Conversely, the following operator is available on array fields, and accepts a single argument:

 • _INCLUDES

-These four operators are available for all types apart from Boolean.
+These operators are available for all types apart from Boolean.

 Subscribing to node events

-The where argument allows for specifying filters on top-level properties of the targeted nodes.
-Only events matching these properties and type will be returned to the subscription.
+The where argument allows specifying filters on top-level properties of the targeted nodes.
+Only events matching these properties and type are returned to the subscription.

 type Movie {